matthew-valenti/jompx-constructs/API.md

 - *Type:* string

-The mutation method to call.
+The class method to call on request mutation.

 ---